Merle Greene Robertson: Adulthood

-Contribution to Maya Studies
+Contribution to Maya studies

 Rubbings

 Initially trained as an artist, Robertson pioneered the technique of taking rubbings from Maya monumental sculptures and inscriptions, making over 4,000 of these over a career spanning four decades (2,000 being monuments).
 In many cases these rubbings have preserved features of the artworks which have since deteriorated or even disappeared, through the actions of the environment or looters.
-This method was first used by the ancient Chinese but Merle further developed and refined the process.
-She developed two techniques using two different forms of ink on rice paper.
-The type of ink that was chosen was based on the environmental conditions and the nature of the item being recorded.
-Merle, along with Mayanist Tatiana Proskouriakoff and Edith Ricketson, paved the way for women to enter the field of Maya archaeology.
-She was the first woman to join the Tikal Project, at a time where it was generally understood that women were not to work on archaeological projects.
+This method was first used by the ancient Chinese, but Robertson further developed and refined the process.
+She developed two techniques using two different types of ink on rice paper.
+The ink was chosen was based on the environmental conditions and the nature of the item being recorded.

+Robertson, along with Mayanist Tatiana Proskouriakoff and Edith Ricketson, paved the way for women to enter the field of Maya archaeology.
+She was the first woman to join the Tikal Project, at a time when women generally did not work on archaeological projects.

-Merle is most well known for her work at Palenque.
+Robertson is most well known for her work at Palenque.
 In the 1980s, she undertook a project to document and record in detail all the sculptural art.
 This led to the instrumentation of the series of Mayanist conferences known as the Palenque Round Tables, which have produced some of the most significant breakthroughs in Maya research and the epigraphic decipherment of the ancient Maya script.
 The meetings started in December 1973 and ended in June of 1993.
 A total of 10 of the proceedings of the round table meetings have been published as volumes.

-Merle also famously worked at Chichen Itza for many years.
-Here she also created a large, encompassing report of all the sculptures at the site.
+Robertson also worked at Chichen Itza for many years.
+Here she created a large, encompassing report of all the sculptures at the site.
 Not only did she record the hieroglyphic and iconographic inscriptions, she also interpreted the work through the eyes of the authors.
 This showed her unique perspective as an artist rather than a formally trained archaeologist.

-In 1982, Merle founded the Pre-Columbian Art Institute, which publishes the PARI Journal.
-This non-profit organization supported the research of Mesoamerican art, epigraphy, and iconography and funded archaeological excavations at Palenque under the Cross Group Project.
+In 1982, Robertson founded the Pre-Columbian Art Institute, which publishes the PARI Journal.
+This non-profit organization supported the research of Mesoamerican art, epigraphy, and iconography, and funded archaeological excavations at Palenque under the Cross Group Project.

 In 2004, Robertson received the Orden del Pop Award from Guatemala's Museo Popol Vuh in recognition of her decades of work preserving the country's Maya cultural heritage through her detailed documentation of Maya monuments and hieroglyphic writing.
-This Instituto de Nacional de Anthropologia e Historia (INAH) also presented Merle with the Order of the Aztec Eagle and named her Honorary President of the Palenque Round Tables which have since continued.
+This Instituto de Nacional de Anthropologia e Historia (INAH) also presented her with the Order of the Aztec Eagle and named her Honorary President of the Palenque Round Tables, which have since continued.